Small Water System

 Course Time Limit: 3 months

-Upon completion of this course, operators should understand the diverse responsibilities of a water system operator, know the requirements for certification and how to prepare for obtaining and maintaining certification, be able to perform basic laboratory procedures, utilize laboratory equipment and techniques, collect representative samples using proper sampling techniques and various sampling devices, and conduct water laboratory tests including alkalinity, chlorine residual, coliform bacteria counts, hardness, jar tests, pH, temperature, and turbidity.
-In addition, operators should be able to solve water laboratory math problems.
+This course teaches operators about the responsibilities of a water system operator, including the requirements for operator certification, both in obtaining and maintaining them.
+Through this course, operators will also learn how to perform basic laboratory procedures using standard laboratory equipment and techniques; collect representative samples using proper sampling techniques and equipment; and conduct water laboratory tests, including tests for alkalinity, chlorine residual, coliform bacteria counts, hardness, jar tests, pH, temperature, and turbidity.
+Operators will also study math concepts and work through math problems related to working in water laboratories.

 1.8 CEUs (18 contact hours)